-In previous columns.
-I’ve explained why tightening fasteners to a particular torque does not mean the resulting bolt tension will be either accurate or repeatable.
-That’s one of the biggest challenges of using bolted joints that depend on clamp load.
-However, another means of tightening that does not rely on the torque tension relationship is available to manufacturing engineers.
+In previous columns I have explained why tightening fasteners to a particular torque does not mean the resulting bolt tension will be either accurate or repeatable.
+That is one of the biggest challenges of using bolted joints that depend on clamp load.
+However, another means of tightening not relying on the torque tension relationship is available to manufacturing engineers.
 This method is often called “angle control” in assembly and “turn-of-the-nut’ in construction applications.
 It is a more fundamentally sound method of tension control.
 There is always a direct correlation between bolt elongation and bolt tension until the bolt yields, which is not the case with the torque-tension relationship.
 Differences between torque and angle control are more easily understood visually.
-Figure la could be the result of a bench test used to calculate friction coefficient or nut factor, where the resulting tension can vary for a given torque input.
-The amount of variation depends on geometry, surface finish and coatings, but the extent in Figure I is not exaggerated for some conditions.
-Unfortunately, electroplated zinc, the most common fastener coating, has some of the worst torque-tension variation.
+Figure 1a could be the result of a bench test used to calculate the friction coefficient or nut factor, where the resulting tension can vary for a given torque input.
+The amount of variation depends on geometry, surface finish, and coatings, but the extent in Figure 1 is not exaggerated for some conditions.
+Unfortunately, electroplated zinc, the most common fastener coating, has some of the worst torque-tension variations.

-Assuming the trace occurs in the elastic range, angle can be substituted for tension on the X axis (Figure lb) to show how this condition impacts traditional torque-controlled tightening.
+Assuming the trace occurs in the elastic range, the angle can be substituted for tension on the X-axis (Figure lb) to show how this condition impacts traditional torque-controlled tightening.
 Because the friction effect of each bolt varies, the angle the bolt rotates before the installation torque is reached is not constant.
 Higher friction will cause torque to rise more quickly.
 Because the angle of rotation is smaller, the bolt tension generated is also proportionally less.
 This is the theory behind angle control.
-Since torque only indirectly creates tension while the bolt elongation that results from rotation is directly proportional to it, let’s rotate to a specified angle rather than a specified torque and we’ll always get the desired tension.
-Of course, it’s not that simple in actual use.
+Since torque only indirectly creates tension while the bolt elongation that results from rotation is directly proportional to it, let’s rotate to a specified angle rather than a specified torque and we will always get the desired tension.
+Of course, it is not that simple in actual use.